by Dr. Lawrence Wilson

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-Definition.
 A heart attack is an interruption of the blood supply to the heart.
 It is also called a myocardial event or myocardial infarction.
-Heart attacks are one of the most common cause of death around the world.
-There are two main types: thrombotic and sympathetic types.
-The latter is more serious, and usually causes death.
-They are explained below.
+Another word for it is a coronary event.

 THE HEART NEEDS A LOT OF BLOOD